oatspear/hs-mercs-clone/docs/tutorial/step-2.md

 3. the *top* layer, or the *UI/HUD* layer, for elements that should always be visible (and likely static) on the screen.

 In this tutorial, though, we are going to keep things simple.
-We will only be using the main/middle layer.
+We will only be using the main/middle layer, but we will include the other layers regardless, to make it easier to extend the game later on.

 Another big question is whether we want `Node2D` or `Control` nodes.
 We are going for a relatively static game in this tutorial, so `Control` is the best choice.